Catrionamcd/Adventures-of-Alice/README.md

 ## Features/Functions
 ### Existing Features

 ### Future Features
+* The game could be extended to hold numerous stories.
+The player could be presented with a menu of different adventures to play.
+The different adventure stories could be stored in different Google Sheets.
+* An extra sheet could be updated to store the players name and tally of wins/losses.
 ## Data Model

 This game uses Google sheets to store all the data for the game.
 The Adventures-of-Alice sheet is comprised of two sheets.
 The AlicePrompt sheet stores two values, Step and User Prompt.
 The value in Step is numeric and represents where the player is in the game.
 The User Prompt holds the story content and the prompt which are both printed to the screen.